Amusement Park Accident Attorneys

 The majority of amusement park injuries occur at fixed-site parks.
 However, thousands of injuries occur every year at mobile parks, such as carnivals and fairs.
 And personal-use entertainment rides such as inflatable bounce houses can be equally dangerous.
 But it can be almost impossible for guests to determine whether amusement park rides, water slides, and inflatable bounce structures have been properly maintained and are safe.
 An unspoken understanding is at play when guests enter the park that rides which are open and operated are therefore safe.

-Florida is one of 44 states that regulates amusement parks, and there is not a designated federal oversight committee or agency that regulates or inspects parks in the United States.
+Florida is one of 44 states that regulate amusement parks, and there is not a designated federal oversight committee or agency that regulates or inspects parks in the United States.
 The International Association of Amusement Parks and Attractions (IAAPA) is the recognized international trade association for fixed-site amusement parks worldwide, and it promotes safe operations and development through its advocacy.
 While the IAAPA promotes safety guidelines and training to its members, as well as update strict safety and maintenance standards for rides, the bulk of regulation and oversight must come from park owners and operators.
 When those employees fail to recognize an issue or voice a concern, then the possibility for an amusement park accident rises.

 If you or a loved one has been injured in a Florida amusement park accident, theme park accident, water park accident or carnival accident, contact a Gainesville attorney at our personal injury law firm today.

 Florida Injury Attorneys

 Florida is home to some of the best amusements parks in the United States, and some may argue, in the world.
 This draw for tourism is a source of pride for the state, but it can also be a source of concern.
 At Warner, Sechrest & Butts, P.A., we want to ensure that every guest has a pleasant, and most importantly, safe visit to the state’s many amusement parks, including Busch Gardens, Universal Orlando, SeaWorld, and Walt Disney World Resort.
 It’s always disheartening to see frightened guests on the news due to a malfunctioning ride, and want to help our clients receive the compensation they deserve.